foundersandcoders/old-coursebook/patterns/week4/MongoDB.md

 ### How do you install MongoDB?

-Here are the links that worked for us!
+Here are the links that worked for us:

 Walkthrough for Ubuntu [here](http://www.liquidweb.com/kb/how-to-install-mongodb-on-ubuntu-14-04/), and their official one [here](https://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/).